rezwanurrahman00/acessaid-i8/README.md

 The app is now functional with all Sprint 2 features implemented.
 The foundation established in Sprint 1 has been expanded with core accessibility features, authentication, voice commands, and a complete backend API.

 ## Scripts
-- `npm start` – Start the Expo dev server
+- `npm start` – Start the Expo dev server (⚠️ Voice features won't work in Expo Go)
-- `npm run android` – Run on Android emulator/device
+- `npm run android` – Build and run on Android emulator/device with full native features
-- `npm run ios` – Run on iOS simulator/device (macOS)
+- `npm run ios` – Build and run on iOS simulator/device with full native features (macOS only)
-- `npm run web` – Run the web build
+- `npm run web` – Run the web build (⚠️ Limited native features)

 ## License
 © Code Innovators.
 All rights reserved.